 Kilter – This switch lets you select whether the reverb tremolo is in sync with the dry tremolo or whether it mirrors it.
 The up position modulates both signals at the same time.
 Down is ‘off-kilter’.
 When the reverb is off-kilter, you get a swing from dry to reverb according to the selected LFO waveform.
 Basically the reverb gets loud when the dry signal gets quiet and vice versa.

-- There are two trim pots inside the Skitter.
+- There are some trim pots inside the Skitter.
 Please don’t mess with them.